RuiNelson/Neptune3ProProfileForPrusaSlicer/README.md

 # Elegoo Neptune 3 Pro profiles for use with PrusaSlicer

 I'm sharing my profile for using my stock Elegoo Neptune 3 Pro with PrusaSlicer.
+This profile is compatible with the following machines:

+* Elegoo Neptune 3 Pro
+* Elegoo Neptune 3 Plus
+* Elegoo Neptune 3 Max

 The profile was tuned with the following priorities: